 No noteworthy land use issues were identified.
 NRM reserves the right to assess consistency with environmental ordinances at all applicable future stages of development.

 For Board Consideration

-The Board may wish to consider whether the proposed request is consistent and compatible with the surrounding area.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area.

 NATURAL RESOURCES MANAGEMENT DEPARTMENT Zoning Review & Summary